dggluz/fp-101/README.md

 ## Running the tests

-You can run the tests in "_watch mode_" just by running `npm run learn`.
+You can run all the tests with `npm t` or run an utilitary tool (`npm run learn` or `./learn`) to just run the tests for the exercise you are interested in (recommended option).

 ## Following the rules